aws-samples/eks-cluster-upgrade-with-a-blue-green-strategy/README.md

 <br>

+*1-4.* In this demo, we’ll generate user traffic using the open source load testing tool Locust.
+As we modify weighted traffic from the blue cluster to the green cluster on Route53, we’ll continuously monitor the EKS Ingress requests using CloudWatch.

-*1-4.* **Account information to sign-in to the Request Client dashboard** is defined as an environment variable as shown below.
+Locust requires a username and password for their dashboard GUI.
+The admin account information needed to sign-in to the Request Client dashboard is defined as environment variables as shown below.

 ```bash
 export CDK_REQUEST_CLIENT_USERNAME=<username>
 export CDK_REQUEST_CLIENT_PASSWORD=<password>